Welcome to CS374!

 total = 3 + * 2contains five perfectly valid tokens; the sequence is illegal.
 Only the parser, which knows the grammar rules about how tokens may be combined, can flag that two operators in a row is a syntax error.

 Intuition: You’ve been using Python as a black box — type code in, get output out.
-In this model you’ll open the lid and watch Python process its own source code step by step, the same way a mechanic puts a car on a lift to show you what’s happening beneath the hood.
-Seeing Python’s actual tokens, AST, and bytecode demystifies the interpreter and previews exactly what you’ll build in your own project.
+Here we open the lid and watch Python process its own source code stage by stage, the way a mechanic puts a car on a lift.
+Python uses the very same pipeline you just traced by hand, and you can inspect every stage of it.

 import ast, dis, tokenize, io